adrianbj/GetVideoThumbs/README.md

 It allows you to enter URLs to YouTube and Vimeo videos in specified fields, and when you save the page it will grab thumbnails for the video and add them to a specified images field.

 Check the module configuration options for:
+* the template(s) to search for video URLs.
+If none selected, all will be searched.
 * the field(s) to search for video URLs (these can be textarea, text, or URL fields)
 * name of the video images field (must be an images field)
 * which thumbnail(s) you want grabbed